ClockSelect/myevic/README.md

    -Clk Adjust
     Adjust clock: for small adjustments to clock time
     + and - adjust clock by seconds.
 Fire to save.
-For VTwo owners, this option also adjusts the X32 frequency accordingly.
+For VTwo owners, this option also adjusts the X32 frequency accordingly if done properly.
   -Clk Speed
     For owners of VTC mini (useless for VTwo owners) The VTC mini does not have the needed 32kHz crystal soldered on